9 Exercises to Add Into Your Upper Body Workouts

 Benefits: Speaking of the delts, the posterior delt (aka rear delt) is sorely undertrained — this is one reason shoulder injuries are so common.
 If you only train the section of the delts you can see head-on, you’ll alter the shoulder positioning.
 This limits certain movements and causes the joint to work inefficiently.

-- Keeping your back flat, push your hips back to hinge forward and lower your chest until it is almost parallel with the ground.
+- Keeping your back flat, push your hips back to hinge forward if standing, and lower your chest until it is almost parallel with the ground.
 Allow the weights to hang straight down at arm’s length, palms facing each other.

 - Maintaining a slight bend in your elbows and keeping your back flat, lift the dumbbells to the side by squeezing the shoulder blades together.
 Stop when the dumbbells are in line with your body.

 - Pause, then slowly lower the dumbbells back to start, and repeat.